-We are excited to announce that thirteen artists from Australia, Finland, England, and across Canada and the USA are participating in Naked State art residency at Bare Oaks Family Naturist Park, from August 5 until August 15, 2016!
+We are exciting to announce the artists from the Netherlands, South Korea, Brazil, Canada and the United States who will be participating in Naked State art residency at Bare Oaks Family Naturist Park, from August 7 to 17, 2018!

 Naked State art residency